aidansmth/safer-illinois/content/en/our-vision/index.md

 ---
 toc: false
 ---
-*Our vision for Safer Illinois is a high-quality, protected two-way lane.*
+*Our vision for Safer Illinois is a high-quality, protected two-way bikeway.*

 #### High quality